rgaddam/Installing-and-Configuring-Weblogic---Using-Ansible/README.md

 cluster-config --  create cluster and add the managed servers to cluster. ( need to run this in offline mode)

-** Note Need to restart the Weblogic to get the cluster setup active.
+** Note Need to restart the Weblogic server to get the cluster setup active.

 Execute below command to create weblogic server.